ProgramistaZpolski/delete-invalid-html/README.md

 # delete-invalid-html
- A firefox plugin that deletes a website if it uses invalid html
+ A script that deletes a website if it uses invalid html